 "Convenience" and "efficiency" are important words for a home cook.
-Spending an hour whipping meringue by hand seems foolish when you could just pop the ingredients in a stand mixer and have stiff, glossy peaks in minutes.
-And why work your wrists into cramps from grating blocks of cheese for homemade macaroni when you can just attach the grating disc to your food processor and shred in minutes?
+Buying a dehydrator, a toaster oven, and a fryer is unnecessary when you can just buy an air fryer that can do all those jobs in one.
+Why work your wrists into cramps from grating blocks of cheese for homemade macaroni when you can just attach the grating disc to your food processor and shred in minutes?

 Countertop appliances are space-saving workhorses.
-They make baking projects and meal prep less stressful, instead offering robust capabilities and ease of operation.
-We researched and tested everything from espresso machines and blenders to food processors and pressure cookers to make your kitchen endeavors run smoothly and add excitement to your day.
+They make baking projects and meal prep less stressful, offering robust capabilities and ease of operation.
+We researched and tested everything from espresso machines and blenders to food processors and pressure cookers to simplify your kitchen.

 Here are the best small kitchen appliances.